You must register for projects in My Study Activities, this includes registration for Bachelor projects and theses.

 If you are writing a group project, you must choose between five ways of conducting the oral exam.
 You must write in the project agreement which one you have chosen.
 See here for the 5 different oral exam forms.

-Once you have completed the project agreement, you must formally invite your supervisor via the project agreement.
+You must formally invite your supervisor via the project agreement.
 The supervisor must then accept the invitation.

 For information on how to find a supervisor, please look here: The project supervisor Send the project agreement for approval